crunchy-devops/jenkins-pic/FIRST_JOBS.md

 # First Jobs
-We are going to set up our first jobs
+We are going to set up our first Jenkins jobs

 ## echo "Test"
 Go to jenkins dashboard, select New Item